Improvised vehicle armour: World War II

 Most armies involved in World War II adopted some form of improvised armour at some point.
 The Home Guard in the United Kingdom equipped itself with a number of vehicles with improvised armour, such as the Bison concrete armoured lorry, intended to be used for defending airfields.
 Later in 1944, some Cromwell and Churchill tanks had sections of tracks attached to their existing armour to provide yet more extra protection.
-US M8 Greyhound armoured car crews would sometimes line the floors of their vehicles with sandbags to provide extra protection against landmines.
+US M8 Greyhound armoured car crews would sometimes line the floors of their vehicles with sandbags to provide extra protection against landmines, this was also done with most light vehicles, the Jeeps were well known to have many field modifications done; even the M113s would see sandbags piled on the floor for the same reason.